White Star Line: Integration into the trust of J.P. Morgan

 As White Star gradually brought the 'Big Four' into service, they also acquired several smaller 'intermediate' liners in preparation for a considerable expansion of their passenger services on the North Atlantic.
 In 1903 alone they came to obtain five new liners, beginning with Arabic.
 Originally laid down as Minnewaska for the Atlantic Transport Line, she was transferred to White Star prior to completion and was launched under her new name on 18 December 1902.
 Similar in size and appearance to Cymric with a single funnel and four masts, she measured 600 ft in length with a beam of 65 ft, assessed at 15,801 gross register tons with quadruple expansion engines geared to twin screws capable of a service speed of 16 kn.
 She was fitted with fairly modest accommodations for 1,400 passengers: 200 in First Class, 200 in Second Class and 1,000 in Third Class.
 She sailed on her maiden voyage from Liverpool to New York on 26 June 1903.

 In 1902, White Star Line was bought by the International Mercantile Marine Co.
 (IMM), owned by the American banker John Pierpont Morgan.
 He hoped to obtain a monopoly of the North Atlantic route by buying several shipping companies, and by entering into agreements with others such as the German HAPAG and the Norddeutscher Lloyd.
-The acquisition of the White Star Line was its main take.
+The acquisition of the White Star Line was one of its major takeovers.
 In order to close the deal, Morgan offered the shareholders of the company ten times the value of the profits generated in 1900, which was a very good year for the company.
 The Ismay family were initially reluctant to accept, knowing that Thomas Ismay would have radically opposed the idea if he were still alive.
 However, J. Bruce Ismay ultimately agreed with the shareholders.
 His brother, as well as two of the five other directors of Ismay, Imrie & Company left the company at this time, and Ismay and Harold Sanderson were quickly joined by William James Pirrie, the director of Harland & Wolff.
 Pirrie and Ismay were also among the thirteen directors of IMM.

 Despite the good fortunes of its main subsidiary, the IMM was experiencing great difficulties and was struggling in particular to repay its debts to shipyards.
 Much effort was needed to get IMM on its feet, efforts that its aging president, Clement Griscom, did not believe he could do.
 In 1904, it was proposed that Ismay replace him, which he reluctantly accepted on condition of having Morgan's full support.